An Automated Theorem Proving Framework for Information-Theoretic Results: Introduction

 \section{Introduction}

 In information theory, information is commonly represented as random variables.
-Proofs of theorems in information theory often rely on properties of random variables, e.g. implications between conditional independence statements, and inequalities among entropy and mutual information terms.
+Proofs of theorems in information theory often rely on properties of random variables, e.g. implications between conditional independence statements \cite{dawid1979conditional,spohn1980stochastic}, and inequalities among entropy and mutual information terms.
 Computer programs for automated deduction of these properties are therefore useful for proving information-theoretic results.
+For example, the linear programming approach to proving linear information inequalities studied by Yeung \cite{yeung1997framework} and Zhang and Yeung \cite{zhang1997non,zhang1998characterization} (implemented in the Information Theoretic Inequality Prover \cite{yeung1996itip}) has found success in proving results on network coding \cite{yeung2008information,chan2008dualities,yan2012implicit,apte2014algorithms,apte2016explicit} and secret sharing \cite{metcalf2011improved,farras2018improving,gurpinar2019use}.